theorangepotato/programming-languages-2019/lecture-1.2.md

 # Short Introduction to Parsing

-    The form of syntax we shall now describe differs from the Backus normal form in two ways.
+    "The form of syntax we shall now describe differs from the Backus normal form in two ways.
     First, it is analytic rather than synthetic; it tells how to take a program apart, rather than how to put it together.
-Second, it is abstract in that it is independent of the notation used to represent, say sums, but only affirms that they can be recognized and taken apart.
+Second, it is abstract in that it is independent of the notation used to represent, say sums, but only affirms that they can be recognized and taken apart."

 From the article [Towards a Mathematical Science ofComputation](http://www-formal.stanford.edu/jmc/towards.ps) by [McCarthy](https://en.wikipedia.org/wiki/John_McCarthy_%28computer_scientist%29).